 If you’ve determined you’re suffering through post-weaning depression, first, accept this virtual hug.
 I know it is a hard journey to end as your baby finally doesn’t “need” to rely on you for nutrition anymore.
 Those late-night feedings that turned into snuggles may be nearing an end, but I promise there will be so many more ways your growing baby will show you just how much they still need their mama.
 In the meantime, I’d suggest trying some of these coping strategies to help:

 - Hold & snuggle with your baby as much as you can!
-Remember, Oxytocin aka the “love” hormone can still be triggered with lots of snuggles, so don’t assume they need to end!
+Remember, snuggles can still trigger oxytocin, aka the “love” hormone, so don’t assume they need to end!

 - Take your time.
 Weaning too fast can cause those hormones to shift abruptly, triggering some intense feelings, so make sure to take your time with the process!

 - Go to therapy.
 Sometimes, the weaning process is too much to process emotionally, but that’s okay!
 Seek help through therapy or someone to talk to during this process to help you work through those emotions.

 - Journal your feelings.
 If you’re not sure about therapy yet, try journaling your feelings.
 Take it day by day, monitoring any triggering events and tracking any patterns in your feelings.
 (Are they getting worse?
 Staying the same?
 Getting better?)

 - Let your doctor know.
 If these feelings are becoming too overwhelming or don’t seem to be getting any better, it’s ideal to notify your doctor right away.
-This way your two can work together to get you in a recovery plan so you can feel like yourself again.
+This way, you two can work together to get you in a recovery plan so you can feel like yourself again.

 Lastly, don’t forget that the decision to end your breastfeeding journey does not mean you’re a bad mom.
 It also doesn’t mean all the baby snuggles and closeness you and baby shared are over.
 There will be many more sweet memories and close bonding experiences to be shared between you and your baby.

 When to ask for help if you have post-weaning depression?